suapapa/arscons/README.md

 ## Basic Usage:

-make a folder which have same name of the sketch (ex.
-Blink/ for Blink.pde) put the sketch and the SConstruct under the folder.
+- make a folder which have same name of the sketch (ex.
+Blink/ for Blink.pde)
+- put the sketch and the SConstruct under the folder.
-Oto make the HEX. do following in the folder.
+- to make the HEX do following in the folder:

     $ scons

-to upload the binary, do following in the folder.
+- to upload the binary, do following in the folder:

     $ scons upload